Kimora Lee Simmons: Reacquisition of Baby Phat

-On International Women's Day, March 8 of 2019, Simmons delivered the keynote address at the launch of the She Innovates initiative led by UN Women's Gender Innovation Coalition for Change (GICC).
+On International Women's Day, March 8, 2019, Simmons delivered the keynote address at the launch of the She Innovates initiative led by UN Women's Gender Innovation Coalition for Change (GICC).
 There, Simmons announced to Bloomberg News the reacquisition and forthcoming return of Baby Phat, by Kimora Lee Simmons.
 The new Baby Phat would retain the same ethos of female-empowerment as did the brand's first iteration by being woman-owned, woman-led and, as ever, designed for women by women.

 Baby Phat relaunched in the summer of 2019 and then debuted a new signature collection in the fall of 2019.
 In an interview about the relaunch of Baby Phat, Simmons said to Women's Wear Daily: "The relaunch of Baby Phat will be comprised [sic] a mainstream sportswear collection for millennials targeted to the mid-tier retail level.
 Over the past several years, we realized that Baby Phat resonated with people and lives deep in their souls.
 Young people have an appetite for design with a purpose and place importance on a need for messaging that is similar to what Baby Phat represented in its prime and still can today."